-Film Movement was monumental in creating one of the first subscription-based film services for home entertainment audiences.
-This inaugural platform marked a distinct worldwide shift in film consumerism, as it allowed for film enthusiasts—regardless of where they resided—to have the opportunity to watch theatrical-quality, first-run films without leaving their homes.
+Film Movement created one of the first subscription-based film services for home entertainment audiences.
+This inaugural platform marked a distinct shift in film consumerism, as it allowed for film enthusiasts—regardless of where they resided—to have the opportunity to watch theatrical-quality, first-run films without leaving their homes.
 This transition not only benefited consumers by creating greater accessibility to less-commercial works, but also provided an expanded outlet for films that, despite critical acclaim, were not finding their deserved audiences through traditional box office exhibition.
-From its notable beginnings, Film Movement went on to become an award-winning theatrical film distributor within North America—specifically through arthouse cinemas—and in 2018 expanded its modest, yet groundbreaking “DVD-of-the-Month” plan to a robust online streaming subscription service, Film Movement Plus.
+From its notable beginnings, Film Movement became an award-winning theatrical film distributor within North America—specifically through arthouse cinemas—and in 2018 expanded its “DVD-of-the-Month” plan to a robust online streaming subscription service, Film Movement Plus.
 Film Movement also offers releases through a number of other innovative distribution channels incorporating non-theatrical agreements with universities, libraries and museums; partnerships with home video leaders such as Netflix and Amazon; programming via HBO, IFC, Showtime and other cable channels; delivery through cable video-on-demand and in-flight entertainment services; as well as streaming via online outlets including iTunes and Hulu. – Alexandra Vasile

 About the Collection

-Donated in 2020, the Film Movement Collection at the Harvard Film Archive consists of 47 35mm release prints distributed by Film Movement from 2001 to 2012.
-The collection contains films from all over the globe - North America, Europe, Africa, Asia, and the Middle East - including Mexican filmmaker Fernando Eimbcke’s Lake Tahoe (2008), French director Jacques Doillon’s Raja (2003) and Peruvian filmmaker Claudia Llosa’s Madeinusa (2006) to name a few.
+Donated in 2020, the Film Movement Collection at the Harvard Film Archive consists of forty-seven 35mm release prints distributed by Film Movement from 2001 to 2012.
+The collection contains films from all over the globe—North America, Europe, Africa, Asia, and the Middle East—including Mexican filmmaker Fernando Eimbcke’s Lake Tahoe (2008), French director Jacques Doillon’s Raja (2003) and Peruvian filmmaker Claudia Llosa’s Madeinusa (2006), to name a few.

 This collection is currently in-process; please contact the Collections Archivist for a list of titles.
 Additionally, many titles in this collection may be available on DVD, BluRay, or streaming copies, so researchers should research the availability of access copies prior to requesting research viewings of these 35mm titles at the HFA.